Choosing between CPT modifiers 58 and 78 can cause a massive billing/coding headache.

 - In cases of assistant-at-surgery services.

-When to Use Modifier 78
+When to Use Modifier 78 (Unplanned Return to OR)

 Use modifier 78 for “Unplanned return to the operating or procedure room by the same physician following initial procedure for a related procedure during the post-operative period.”